 Governors at Leigh Academy Blackheath

-We are delighted to be able to introduce some very important people to you as part of the Governing Body of the Academy.
+We are delighted to be able to introduce some very important people to you as part of the Governing Board of the Academy.
 As you will see from their biographies they bring a huge wealth of knowledge, experience and expertise to our school through their governance role.

-Governor – Tim Snowball
+Chair of Governors – Tim Snowball

 Tim Snowball is a Public Affairs and Communications Consultant, working with a wide range of global and major UK companies.
 He is a former political adviser to Deputy Prime Minister Nick Clegg and served as both Chief of Staff and Director of Communications for the Liberal Democrats while the party was in government.
 As a resident of Old Dover Road, Blackheath, and as someone passionate about achieving excellence in education for all, Tim is delighted to have an opportunity to be part of the Leigh Academy Blackheath governing body.
 He hopes to help the school with its communications and business/community relations activity.